Postgraduate Research Handbook for Students and Supervisors

 Students will not be allowed to register for the forthcoming session until this report has been received by the Graduate School Office.
 It is therefore imperative they are completed in a timely fashion.
 Late submission of forms will delay registration for the following academic year.
 If a student is on suspension or leave of absence during the review period a completed progress review form will be required before the student is permitted to register on completion of the suspension/absence.

 It is generally expected that a student will complete and submit the thesis by or close to the research period end date.
 However, by exception, degree submission time-limits allow the student to set a submission date beyond the end of the research period.
 If a student requires time additional to the research period for completion of the thesis, he/she will be registered at the University for a reduced fee with a thesis pending status.
 Transfer to thesis pending status is dependent on submission of a specific and time-bound plan for completion and must be agreed with the supervisory team and approved by the annual progress review panel.
-If a student submits the soft bound thesis within six months of registering as thesis pending 50% of the thesis pending fee will be refunded.

 It is a requirement of the University of Glasgow that all students undertaking research that involves human participants, data or material are required to obtain ethical approval from the College Ethics Committee PRIOR to the commencement of the research.